cube-js/cube/docs/content/Caching/Getting-Started-Pre-Aggregations.md

 ```

 Note that we have added a `granularity` property with a value of `month` to this
 definition.
-[This allows Cube.js to aggregate the dataset to a single entry for
+This allows Cube.js to aggregate the dataset to a single entry for
-each month][ref-schema-preaggs-examples].
+each month.

 The next time the API receives the same JSON query, Cube.js will build (if it
 doesn't already exist) the pre-aggregated dataset, store it in the source